Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_English.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems you mentioned a file path but did not provide any specific text to translate.
-Please provide the text you would like translated, and I'll be happy to help you with that! 😊
+It seems like you're trying to read the contents of a file rather than providing text for translation.
+If you have specific text that you want me to translate into English, please share it, and I'll be happy to help!
+Additionally, let me know if you'd like to add emojis to make it more engaging! 😊